 DC Builders specializes in traditional and hybrid timber frame structures.
 Timber framing is a building method that utilizes interlocking wooden joinery to create stunning exteriors and interiors defined by their seamless connections.
 This sustainable and highly customizable construction technique is relatively uncommon due to the precision and skill needed to properly execute this style and a general lack of knowledge by contractors.
 If done well, however, timber frame buildings will last for generations to come and add aesthetic value to your property.

-Explore DC Structures’ Line of Timber Home Kits
+Explore Timber Home Kits From DC Structures

 MORE INFORMATION THINGS TO CONSIDER